AleAtti/node-bridge/README.md

 ## TODO
 - Improve Webserver
-- Add Logs
 - Improve Config Frontend
 - make it more robust.

-**NodeBridge** is a lightweight I/O utility designed to connect USB devices—such as handheld scanners or other peripherals—to a network.
+**NodeBridge** is a lightweight (not anymore xD) I/O utility designed to connect USB devices—such as handheld scanners or other peripherals—to a network.
 It receives input via **USB-HID** or **USB-COM** and transmits the data over **TCP/IP**, acting as a usb bridge between local hardware and remote systems.

 ---